erwanlemerrer/awesome-audit-algorithms/README.md

 ## Papers

+### 2025
+- [CALM: Curiosity-Driven Auditing for Large Language Models](https://arxiv.org/abs/2501.02997) - (AAAI) *Auditing as a black-box optimization problem where the goal is to automatically uncover input-output pairs of the target LLMs that exhibit illegal, immoral, or unsafe behaviors.*
+- [Queries, Representation & Detection: The Next 100 Model Fingerprinting Schemes](https://arxiv.org/abs/2412.13021) - (AAAI) *Divides model fingerprinting into three core components, to identify ∼100 previously unexplored combinations of these and gain insights into their performance.*

 ### 2024
 - [Auditing Local Explanations is Hard](https://arxiv.org/abs/2407.13281) - (NeurIPS) *Gives the (prohibitive) query complexity of auditing explanations.*
 - [LLMs hallucinate graphs too: a structural perspective](https://arxiv.org/abs/2409.00159) - (complex networks) *Queries LLMs for known graphs and studies topological hallucinations.
 Proposes a structural hallucination rank.*